wellsy57/Home-Assistant-Project/README.md

 This is a place for me to document my home automation systems and processes.

-I will also give a brief outline of my progress with moving from mySCADA to Home-Assistant.
-This move has become a necessity to provide me with a more reliable means of local and remote control and monitoring of my existing (and future) home systems.

 ## Background

 I'm an Electrical Fitter/Mechanic with a wide range of experience but a leaning towards automation and control.
 My own personal journey into automation began when I lived in a remote location in north Queensland with no access to mains power.
 Our only means of 'always on' power being an 84W 12VDC solar array with 1000 amp/hour battery storage.